AJGreaves/familyhub/README.md

 ## Introduction

-[Family Hub](http://family-hub-nl.herokuapp.com) was created by Anna Greaves, to serve the large English speaking international community of families living in the Haarlemmermeer area of The Netherlands.
+[Family Hub](http://family-hub-nl.herokuapp.com) was created by Anna Greaves, to serve the English speaking international community of families living in the Haarlemmermeer area of The Netherlands.

 As a British mother of two, who moved to The Netherlands in 2003, I know what a difference it makes to newcomers to a country to be able to get out and connected to the community around.
 The Family Hub goal is to inform and connect English speaking families to the events and activities available in their local area.